beetrootpaul/dart-07/README.md

 - export to PNG with scale 100%
 - load cart and run `import graphics/spritesheet_mission_1.png` or `import dart-07/graphics/spritesheet_mission_1.png` (
   depends on what your current working directory is)

+## Code style

+This game is made with PICO-8, which imposes a token count limit (which can be checked in console with `info` command).
+It means, in a lot of situations a code clarity had to be sacrificed in order to squeeze one more enemy or to implement a high score feature ¯\_(ツ)_/¯